vindarel/colisper/README.markdown

 function and call `M-x colisper--format-to-debug`.
 It replaces the function body with the new result.

-You can customize the path to the patterns directory, for example:
+You can customize the path to the catalog directory and use your own set of rules:

-    (setf colisper-patterns-path "~/.config/colisper/patterns/")
+    (setq colisper-catalog-path "~/.config/colisper/catalog/")

 ## Run all rules with a script